grimmelm/ctech404/ctech402/module_1/M1_Codio_PROJECT-Write-Nested-for-loops/exercise_specs.md

 **This exercise is basically identical to one the students have already done and to an example given in the videos.
 I think we need one that does something else with the lists rather than just another print statement. -JG**

+I'm having a hard time coming up with something that doesn't involve printing.
+Anything else I come up with requires more knowledge of lists, ranges etc., which we haven't covered yet.
+For example, i thought about swapping items in a list, or implementing .sort()...can't come up with something more elementary.

 # UPDATED INSTRUCTIONS

 Examine the code in <code>exercise.py</code> in the code editor.
 It contains a lists of integer values.